wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;In what way does it affect the world?

 **M:**&ensp;When you are free of the world, you can do something about it.
 As long as you are a prisoner of it, you are helpless to change it.
-On the contrary, whatever you do will aggravate the situation.
+On the contrary, whatever you do will aggravate the situätion.

 **Q:**&ensp;Righteousness will set me free.